violetta-ta/NYPL_Dataset_Cleaning/README.md

 # NYPL_Dataset_Cleaning
-Here is the report on the cleaning the NYPL dataset to answer the questions based on its data.
+Here is the report on the cleaning of the NYPL dataset to answer the questions based on its data.
+The dataset itself was obtained from http://menus.nypl.org/about.